tidyverse/purrr/tests/testthat/_snaps/pluck.md

       pluck(environment(), 1)
     Condition
       Error in `purrr:::stop_bad_element_type()`:
       !
-Element 1 of `Index` must be string, not a number
+Index 1 must be a string, not a number

 ---